FC Bayern Munich: Trebles

-The football competitions, which consist of a single match involving only two teams (for example, the UEFA Super Cup or DFL Supercup) are generally not counted as part of a treble but are included in a sextuple.

 Sextuple

-During each calendar year, Bayern Munich only have 6 trophies available to them.
-A sextuple consists of going "6 for 6" in those competitions, which Bayern accomplished in 2020.
-This rare feat consists of winning the Continental treble in one season followed by winning each of the three additional competitions to which the treble gives a club access in the following season.
+During each calendar year, Bayern Munich only have six trophies available to them.
+A sextuple consists of going "six for six" in those competitions, which Bayern accomplished in 2020.
+This rare feat consists of winning the Continental treble in one season, followed by winning each of the three additional competitions, to which the treble gives a club access in the following season.